Gameday: Behind the Scenes

 4 hours: The sideline and coaches’ booth technicians must have the Lombardi sideline trunks set up in the bench areas.
 The trunks contain equipment for wired and wireless systems, including Lombardi radios, belt packs, backup power supplies and batteries, along with a wired alternative if the coaches’ wireless communication fails.

 3 hours: Sideline and coaches’ booth technicians test the RadioCom wireless equipment in each bench area and AudioCom wired equipment in each coaches’ booth.
 (If the coaches’ communications system for one team suffers a complete system failure at any point during the game, the other team’s system must be disabled.)
 Coach-to-player (C2P) technicians test and distribute C2P equipment to each club’s equipment manager.
 The injury video review system technician distributes a case containing 12 fully charged radios to the visiting club’s athletic training staff at the entrance to the visiting locker room.
+Field technicians report to the stadium and set up field monitor systems.

 2 hours, 30 minutes: The home club delivers the wireless microphone to the referee.